chrislernunes/propagate/README.md

-An incremental computation runtime written in OCaml.
+# Propagate

-The project explores how to implement this efficiently and correctly from first principles.
+An incremental computation runtime written in OCaml 5.

-Propagate maintains a graph of dependent computations and recomputes only the parts affected when an input changes.
+Propagate maintains a dependency graph of computations and recomputes only the parts of the graph affected by a change.

 ```text
         A